Justin-jay-Kirkman/Justin-jay-Kirkman/README.md

 - 👋 Hi, I’m @Justin-jay-Kirkman
 - 👀 I’m looking to collaborating on software that makes the world more efficent and/or safe
 - 🌱 I’m currently working on private projects outside of GitHub
-- 💞️ I’m interested in python, vue.js, node.js and GCP
+- 💞️ I’m interested in python, go, vue.js, node.js and any cloud platform (AWS, Azure, GCP)
 - 📫 You can reach me on linked in at https://www.linkedin.com/in/justin-j-kirkman/

 <!---